enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 app.use("/api/users", userRoutes)
 ```

-- Make sure you import the route path properly.
+- Ensure that you import the route paths correctly.

-- Now go the the routes folder and create a file name message.routes.js and paste the following code inside it
+- Now, navigate to the routes folder and create a new file named message.routes.js.

+- Paste the following code into message.routes.js:

 ```javascript
 import express from "express";